 Read Umar’s full bio »

 Ricky is Co-Director of the Youth Justice Project, which works to ensure equity, fairness, and justice for youth in education, juvenile delinquency, and criminal systems.
 Ricky, a native of Greensboro, NC, graduated from Wake Forest University with a B.A. in Political Science, and earned his J.D. from Elon University School of Law with a concentration in Public Interest.
 Read Ricky’s full bio »

 Peggy D. Nicholson

 Peggy D. Nicholson is Co-Director of the Youth Justice Project, which works to ensure equity, fairness, and justice for North Carolina youth in high-quality education, juvenile, and criminal systems.
 She graduated from the University of North Carolina with a B.A. in Political Science and African Studies, and earned her J.D. from the University of Virginia School of Law in 2011.
 Read Peggy’s full bio »

 Alesha is a staff attorney in SCSJ’s voting rights practice area.
 Alesha is a 2012 New York Law School graduate.
 She graduated from the University of South Carolina in 2009 as a Political Science major and Business minor.
+She embraced her commitment to racial and social justice during her first semester of law school when she joined the New York Civil Rights Coalition as a volunteer instructor.
 Read Alesha’s full bio »

 Dustin Chicurel-Bayard serves as the communications director for SCSJ.
 For the five years prior to joining the organization, Dustin held the same position at the North Carolina Sierra Club.
 He has developed relationships with journalists, editors, and advocates across the country.
 Dustin works to identify communications opportunities to advance all of SCSJ’s core issues.
 Read Dustin’s full bio »